 A youth’s involvement in making family history can help strengthen their sense of personal and familial identity; they will find stories they can relate to, people they can aspire to, and a sense of belonging within a familial community.

 Research is showing that kids who know their family history tend to be more resilient when facing life’s challenges.
 They know that they, like their family before, can bounce back from hard times and they understand that they belong to something greater than themselves.

 It Helps Develop

 Tangible objects like heirlooms, pictures, and food will help create a sense of reality to a youth's family history.
 Stories and people turn into a physical reality when the youth can touch, feel, and explore tangible aspects of their family's past.

 It Brings the Past

+Each generation seems to have a family member or two who become the family historian.
 There are numerous ways families keep their stories alive.
 This approach to family history encourages youth to explore and identify their favorite ways to tell their story.